raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 yielding the establishment of a DSO Session.

-If the RCODE is set to any value other than NOERROR (0) or DSOTYPENI ([TBA2] tentatively 11), then the client MUST assume that the server does not implement DSO at all.
+If the RCODE is set to any value other than NOERROR (0) or DSOTYPENI (\[TBA2\] tentatively 11), then the client MUST assume that the server does not implement DSO at all.
 In this case the client is permitted to continue sending DNS messages on that connection, but the client MUST NOT issue further DSO messages on that connection.

 Two other possibilities exist: the server might drop the connection, or the server might send no response to the DSO message.

-In the first case, the client SHOULD mark that service instance as not supporting DSO, and not attempt a DSO connection for some period of time (at least an hour) after the failed attempt.
+In the first
+case, the client SHOULD mark that service instance as not supporting DSO, and not attempt a DSO connection for some period of time (at least an hour) after the failed attempt.
 The client MAY reconnect but not use DSO, if appropriate ({{forcereconnect}}).

-In the second case, the client SHOULD set a reasonable timeout, after which time the server will be assumed not to support DSO.
-If the server doesn't respond within that time, the client MUST forcibly abort the connection to the server, since the server's behavior is out of spec, and hence its state is undefined.
+In the second case, the client SHOULD wait 30 seconds, after which time the server will be assumed not to support DSO.
+If the server doesn't respond within 30 seconds, the client MUST forcibly abort the connection to the server, since the server's behavior is out of spec, and hence its state is undefined.
 The client MAY reconnect, but not use DSO, if appropriate ({{dropreconnect}}).